garykac/woven/docs/tapestry-card-placement.md

-# Placing Matrix Cards
+# Tapestry Card Placement

-Each player has a Matrix of cards in front of them that allow them to cast spells.
-After the first
-Matrix card (which is simply placed in front of the player), when Matrix cards are placed they must overlap part of a previously placed card in the Matrix.
+Each player has a Tapestry of cards in front of them that allow them to cast spells.
+After the first Tapestry card (which is simply placed in front of the player), when Tapestry cards are placed they must overlap part of a previously placed card in the Tapestry.

 For example: